bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

 **'ping'**
 ^^^^^^^^^^
 ============  =========================================================================================
-Method        **''** (empty string)
+Method        **'ping'**
 ------------  -----------------------------------------------------------------------------------------
-Description   'Ping' request: causes RE Manager to send some response.
+Description   Causes RE Manager to send some predefined response.
 Currently 'ping' request is
               equivalent to 'status' request.
 The functionality may be changed in the future.
               Use 'status' method to request status information from RE Manager.